 After configuring your client, try asking your AI assistant:

-If the server is configured correctly, you’ll see a list of your connected datasources.
-If you get a MISSING_SERVICE_TOKEN error, double-check that the token is set in the env block of your config and restart your client.
+If you get a missing-token configuration error, double-check that the token is set in the env block of your MCP config and restart your client.

-See the Troubleshooting guide for more common issues and solutions.
+See the Troubleshooting guide for common issues and solutions.